lynshi/blog/content/posts/understanding-ewd998.md

 [^0]: Ackchyually, I read the [Raft paper](https://raft.github.io/raft.pdf) when I first started working (technically still almost 3 years ago though!) and [Paxos vs Raft: Have we reached consensus on distributed consensus?](https://arxiv.org/pdf/2004.05074.pdf) sometime last year.
 But they didn’t have any mathematical notation, so my brain didn’t really get fried and therefore it doesn't count.

+[^1]: After reading this article, Leslie Lamport wrote to say that "math isn't a hinderance to understanding but rather a requirement."
+I try to be a bit gentler, but I do agree!
+Words can be ambiguous, but symbols are not.

-[^1]: Dijkstra uses the term `nr.i` to refer to machine `i`, but that doesn't look good and is even a little confusing in LaTeX.
+[^2]: Dijkstra uses the term `nr.i` to refer to machine `i`, but that doesn't look good and is even a little confusing in LaTeX.

-[^2]: This concludes the easy part!
+[^3]: This concludes the easy part!
 If I were a student, I'd be worried about plagiarism because I'm almost quoting the paper verbatim so far.
 Thankfully, we don't have to be so rigorous here.

-[^3]: "Neither the algorithm nor its variations are the point of the note, which is about the derivation strategy, which worked again."
+[^4]: "Neither the algorithm nor its variations are the point of the note, which is about the derivation strategy, which worked again."

-[^4]: EWD998 references [EWD840](https://www.cs.utexas.edu/users/EWD/ewd08xx/EWD840.PDF), which solves a similar problem with the assumption of instantaneous message delivery.
+[^5]: EWD998 references [EWD840](https://www.cs.utexas.edu/users/EWD/ewd08xx/EWD840.PDF), which solves a similar problem with the assumption of instantaneous message delivery.
 EWD840 feels a bit more accessible - maybe because I read (\*cough\* skimmed) it after EWD998, but it also seems to contain a bit more color on why certain steps are taken.

-[^5]: Dijkstra uses $\underline{A}$, $\underline{S}$, and $\underline{E}$ for $\forall$ (for all), $\Sigma$ (sum), and $\exists$ (exists), respectively.
+[^6]: Dijkstra uses $\underline{A}$, $\underline{S}$, and $\underline{E}$ for $\forall$ (for all), $\Sigma$ (sum), and $\exists$ (exists), respectively.
 I'll use the math symbols since they're more familiar to me.
 All ranges are over integers, so $[0, 5) = \\{ 0, 1, 2, 3, 4 \\}$.

-[^6]: Dijkstra remarks that because the value of $B$ changes in a distributed fashion (i.e. based on the individual sending/receiving actions of each machine), our only option to compute $B$ is to try to compute it in a distributed fashion too.
+[^7]: Dijkstra remarks that because the value of $B$ changes in a distributed fashion (i.e. based on the individual sending/receiving actions of each machine), our only option to compute $B$ is to try to compute it in a distributed fashion too.
 Sounds reasonable to me!

-[^7]: This explains why Dijkstra's previous solution in EWD840 only uses a colored token.
+[^8]: This explains why Dijkstra's previous solution in EWD840 only uses a colored token.
 In that scenario, messages are delivered instantaneously, so we don't have to worry about keeping track of how many messages are in-flight.
 This also suggests that an integer-valued token (as well as formulation of the problem) was Shmuel Safra's key contribution.

-[^8]: "Eventually" is doing a lot of work for us here!
+[^9]: "Eventually" is doing a lot of work for us here!
 As Markus clarified, this derivation only ensures that the rules for system operation and termination detection are guaranteed to be correct.
 No statements are made about non-correctness properties (e.g. efficiency - whether there are opportunities to reduce the lag between termination and detection).
 Similarly, the spec constructed in the workshop only satisfies safety and liveness; that is, it shows that the algorithm eventually detects termination if the system terminates, and termination is correctly detected.
 It turns out that [TLA+ can also be used to study non-correctness properties](https://github.com/tlaplus/Examples/tree/master/specifications/ewd998#statistics) too!